STSM and Conference Grants

 Important dates:

-• Application submission: From 1st March 2024 to 31st July 2024 (funds allocated on a rolling basis)
+• Application period: 1st April - 31st August 2026 (funds allocated on a rolling basis)

-• Conference attendance period: before 10th September 2024
+• Conference attendance deadline: before 1st October 2026

 What are STSM?